-As of June 30, 2024, we had \$4.2 million in unrestricted cash and cash equivalents which, without additional funding, will not be sufficient to meet our obligations within the next twelve months from the date of issuance of this Quarterly Report.
-The Company believes its cash position is insufficient to fund future operations without financings by mid-third quarter 2024.
-Based on their assessment, our management has raised concerns about our ability to continue as a going concern.
+As of September 30, 2024, we had \$2.1 million in unrestricted cash and cash equivalents which, without additional funding, will not be sufficient to meet our obligations for a period of 12 months after the date that the financial statements are issued.
+The Company believes its cash position is insufficient to fund future operations without financings during the fourth quarter of 2024.
+Based on their assessment, our management has substantial doubt about the Company's ability to continue as a going concern.
 As substantial doubt about our ability to continue as a going concern exists, our ability to finance our operations through equity financing or otherwise could be impaired.

 Our ability to fund working capital, make capital expenditures, and service our debt depends on our ability to generate cash from operating activities, which is subject to its future operating success, and obtain financing on reasonable terms, which is subject to factors beyond our control, including general economic, political, and financial market conditions.
-The capital markets have in the past experienced, are currently experiencing, and may in the future experience, periods of upheaval that could impact the availability and cost of financing and there can be no assurances that such financing to supplement the Company on satisfactory terms, or at all.
+The capital markets have in the past experienced, are currently experiencing, and may in the future experience, periods of upheaval that could impact the availability and cost of financing and there can be no assurances that such financing will be available to the Company on satisfactory terms, or at all.
 Management continues to explore raising additional capital through equity financing to supplement the Company's capitalization and liquidity, but there can be no assurance that such financing will be available on terms commercially acceptable to the Company, or at all.
+Any inability to raise adequate funds on commercially reasonable terms in the near term could force us to suspend operations, sell assets or seek protection by filing a voluntary petition for bankruptcy relief, which may result in a significant decrease in value for all stockholders and cause our stockholders to lose some or all of their investment.